-While the primary study design for the surveillance model is cross-sectional, a cohort study design will be used to follow-up the participants for three-four years subsequent to the cross-sectional study.
+While the primary study design for the surveillance model is cross-sectional, a cohort study design will be used to follow-up the participants for four years subsequent to the cross-sectional study.
 The cross-sectional study will assess the prevalence of CMDs and their risk factors while the pilot cohort study will estimate the incidence of morbidity and mortality associated with CMDs.

-The Cross-sectional study will be the initial study conducted in 2010-2011 which will also form the baseline for the cohort study conducted in subsequent years.
-A repeat cross-sectional survey will be conducted in 2013 20142014 by recruiting an independent sample in the same study sites to estimate the trend (over 4 years) in prevalence of CMDs and their risk factors.
+The Cross-sectional study will be the initial study conducted in 2012-2013 which will also form the baseline for the cohort study conducted in subsequent years.
+A repeat cross-sectional survey will be conducted in 2016-2017 and by recruiting an independent sample in the same study site to estimate the trend (over 4 years) in prevalence of CMDs and their risk factors.

-The Cohort study will follow the cross-sectional study studies and will be conducted between 2011 and 20142015.
-With informed consent, subjects enrolled into the 1st cross-sectional study will be
+The Cohort study will follow the cross-sectional study and will be conducted at two years interval during 2014-2015 and 2016-2017.
+With informed consent, subjects enrolled into the cross-sectional study will be followed up as a cohort for four years to measure the outcomes of interest.